abusch8/Tetris/README.md

 ## Installation

-The project can be installed from source using the following:
+The project can be installed from source with the following:

 ```bash
 git clone https://github.com/abusch8/Tetris